goatshriek/stumpless/docs/test.md

 module are in the `test/function/startup` directory.
 But when looking for a test, the best place to start is just `test/function`.

+Individual tests should be focused on specific functionality of a given library feature.
+This focus is important to allow issues to be quickly identified when a test fails.
+Ideally, the category and name of the test should reveal exactly what has gone wrong, and if not then going to the assertion that has failed should make it immediately obvious.
+For example, write separate tests for functions even if the input and expected behavior is exactly the same so that a failure immediately points at which function has broken.

 There are two types of tests in Google Test, simple tests and fixture tests.
 Simple tests have two levels of names, the first is a category, and the second is the specific test.
 For example, for a test regarding setting params with a